Adricarpin/Flask-REST-API/README.md

     return prediction
 ```

-As you might guess, our web application has the same inputs and the same output, thus this function is key for this project.
+As you may have noticed, our web application has the same inputs and the same output, thus this function is key for this project.

 ## Building the REST API